Learn How to Force Spring Blossoms Indoors

 I’m one of them.

-My least favorite time of year is the middle of winter, when the skies are gray and the wind is fierce.
+My least favorite time of year is late winter, when the holidays are over, the skies are gray, and the wind is fierce.

-That’s when I look longingly out the windows to my frozen garden, and count the days ‘til spring.
+That’s when I look longingly out the window to my dormant garden, and count the days ‘til spring.
 And that’s when I think about my dad.

-He first introduced me to forcing blooms, as we walked through the yard on pleasant winter days, snipping forsythia and willow branches to create an indoor display.
+He introduced me to forcing blooms as we walked through the yard on a pleasant winter day, snipping forsythia and willow branches to create an indoor display.

-Do you have forsythia, pussy willow, fruit trees, or other flowering shrubs and trees in your yard?
+Do you have forsythia, pussy willows, fruit trees, or flowering shrubs in your yard?

-These are next season’s flower and leaf buds, and they’re in a dormant phase through the winter months until they burst open in the spring.
+These are next season’s flower and leaf buds, and they’re dormant until they burst open in the spring.

 You’ll Need: